Posted on

 Process

-• Medium: Mixed Media on Paper (ink and acrylic paint)
+• Medium: Mixed Media on Paper (ink & acrylic paint)

 • Color Palette: Cyan | Magenta | Yellow | Black | White